{{ summaryHeading }}

 Running words

-The total words in the assessed text passage used for the accuracy calculation.
+The words in the assessed passage used as the denominator for accuracy and error ratio.

 Self-correction